-Leather desktops naturally show signs of wear over time, from light fading and ring marks to stains and minor scratches.
-In this post, we guide you through the complete restoration process: cleaning, color and finish restoration, and applying a protective topcoat to bring your desk back to its best while ensuring it withstands daily use.
+Leather top desk naturally show signs of wear over time, from light fading and ring marks to stains and minor scratches.
+In this post, we guide you through the complete restoration process: cleaning, color and finish restoration, and applying a protective topcoat to bring your leather desk back to its best while ensuring it withstands daily use.
 We also explore common wear-and-tear issues, the types of leather used in desk inlays, and showcase before-and-after projects to highlight the transformative results.

 Recommended for:

-Color Fading, Surface Scratches, Stains, Cracking, Discoloration-
+Color Fading, Surface Scratches, Stains, Cracking, Discoloration

 Color Fading